In this article

 Your WLA platform needs to be able to handle all your data flows and be the workhorse for the applications you use for your database management needs.
 It must be able to facilitate the transfer of data between applications across your distributed enterprise regardless of where those apps are hosted.
 Your WLA program should have the capability for operators to set up shells for end users allowing them to run data queries and utilize multiple apps from a single, easy to use interface that doesn’t require additional training.

 I think we’ve covered the basics here, and now I’m going to conclude this blog by saying that SMA Technologies has a workload automation platform called OpCon that meets these requirements and can definitely help your organization’s EAI implementation and refinement initiatives.
-We also have an addon called Self Service that functions as the unified access interface I discussed.
+We also have an addon called Self Service that functions as the unified access interface I discussed and is exceptionally helpful for employees working remotely.
 We’d love to teach you more about it.

 Client Success Story

 I mentioned that your WLA needs to be flexible, and one of our clients switched to OpCon explicitly for that reason.
 Open Technology Solutions provides technology services to credit unions in the US with over $14.5 billion in assets, and their previous WLA platform was inflexible and required a lot of manual intervention.
 By switching to OpCon they were able to go from 15 operational staff members to just 4 focused on automation.
 Now the other staff members are pursuing other valuable IT initiatives.

 About the author: Ben Demaree is Director of Product Management for SMA Technologies, where he bridges the gap between the clients and the development team to make sure our clients have the best tools possible to meet their automation demands.
 When he's not at work, Ben spends his free time with his wife and four children and an interesting variety of pets.